z900collector/S16-TTL-CPU/README.md

 ## Program Counter

+The inital design is for a 16-bit PC giving 64K Code memory and 64K Data memory.
+I have been reviewing bank swiching designs and even a home built MMU design and will decided on this later.
 Where designs have used the ALU to implement ADD/SUB operations for the program counter, that functionality would be built into the PC module.
-The PC Module switches between
+The PC Module is basically dedicated to Instruction fetching.
+Still working on the best way of moving data between code space and data space for things like tables and strings/character data that might be needed in a program.

 ## Implement Microcode in SRAM